USA IMMIGRATION MEDICAL EXAMINATION

 Each applicant for a U.S. K visa, including children and regardless of age must have a medical examination before a visa can be issued.
 Medical examinations must be performed by a specially-appointed panel physician.

 The medical examination includes a medical history, physical examination at our office and then we send you to a designated lab nearby for chest x-ray and blood test for syphilis and gonorrhea (if applicable).
-For lab testing you will be sent to a Consulate designated lab(s) which is near our office

 *X-RAY AND BLOOD TESTS DO NOT REQUIRE DIETRY RESTRICTIONS you may eat and drink as normal before exam.